jnear/cs202-compiler-construction/lectures/final-review.md

-# Final Review (Spring 2020)
+# Final Review (Spring 2022)

 # Format

 - Same question format as the midterm
-- Take-home format, with 6 days to complete
+- Open notes: bring as much printed material as you want
+- Closed computers / phones / everything else
+- You'll be expected to be familiar with:
+  - Languages (and IRs) used in our compilers
+  - Compiler passes in our assignments
+- Should take only 30-40 minutes
+- If you successfully completed the homework assignments, the questions should be easy
-- Liberal partial credit
+- Liberal partial credit applied (especially when you're asked to write code)

 # Major topics

+- Loops and dataflow analysis
+  - While loops & typechecking of loops
+  - Cyclic control flow graphs and challenges of liveness analysis
+  - Fixpoint-based dataflow analysis
 - Heap allocation
-  - Vectors
+  - Tuples
   - Representation and tagging
   - Root stack
   - Garbage collection